Hypfer/Valetudo/docs/_pages/general/supported-robots.md

 Being _supported_ means meeting these criteria.
 Only by fulfilling these conditions can a robot be deemed supported.

+If you have questions regarding robots that are **not part of this exhaustive list**, check out the webform at [requests.valetudo.cloud](https://requests.valetudo.cloud).

 ## Robots that aren't supported

 While Valetudo tries its best to be generic and reuse code wherever possible, since it is not a custom firmware,